ABOUT ANATOMYSCAPES

 Rachelle L. Clauson, BS, CMT, NCBTMB

-Rachelle earned her B.S. in Psychology from Ambassador University in Big Sandy, TX where she worked as a staff photographer, and then taught English as a second language in Bangkok, Thailand as a fifth year.
+Rachelle earned her B.S. in Psychology from Ambassador University in Big Sandy, TX in 1995 and worked as a staff photographer for the Portfolio.
+She taught English as a second language to 200 high school students, grades 9-11 for a year abroad in 1993-94 at Satit Chula in Bangkok, Thailand.
 Her certifications include her degree in Massage Therapy-Asian Studies from Mueller College in San Deigo, CA; CranioSacral Therapy from the Upledger Institute; and Pre & Perinatal Massage from Carole Osborne.
-Her teaching certifications include Yamuna Body Rolling from Yamuna Zake, MELT Hand & Foot from Sue Hitzmann, AcuBall from Dr. Michael Cohen, and Fascial Fitness from Dr. Robert Schleip.
-Rachelle is beyond grateful to her mentors and teachers who have opened up worlds of knowledge to her curious mind, including (but by no means limited to) Bill Mueller, Robert Scheip, Carla Stecco, Gil Hedley, Divo Mueller, Sue Hitzman, Antonio Stecco, Andry Vleeming, Jean-Claude Guimberteau, Helene Langevin, David Lesondak, Eric Franklin, her incredible collaborator and the FNPP lead designer and dissector, Gary Carter, and all her amazing colleagues from the FNPP.
+Her teaching certifications include Yamuna Body Rolling from Yamuna Zake, MELT Hand & Foot from Sue Hitzmann, AcuBall from Dr. Michael Cohen, and Fascial Fitness from Dr. Robert Schleip and Divo Mueller.

 Nicole M. Trombley, MA, CMT

-Her work in the lab is rooted back to an undergrad histology class when she discovered the female anatomy was missing from all of the lab textbooks and atlases.
-A lifelong research project was born!
-She is passionate about situating anatomical representations and the study of anatomy in histories of race, class, gender, sexuality and nationalisms.
+Nicole has been a bodyworker since 2001 and is the owner of Equilibrio Massage in San Diego, where she trains and mentors other bodyworkers in massage for pregnancy, birth, and postpartum.
+She became Nationally Certified in Therapeutic Massage & Bodywork (NCTMB) in 2004 and is a California Certified MT.
+Her work in the lab is rooted back to an undergrad histology class when she discovered the female anatomy was missing from all of the lab textbooks and atlases; a lifelong research project was born!
+She is passionate about situating anatomical representations and the study of anatomy in cultural context, including histories of race, class, gender, sexuality, and nationalisms.
 In grad school, she worked on one of the first Women in Science and Engineering (WISE) projects geared toward finding ways to get more women and girls involved in the sciences.
 Prior to her career in bodywork, Nicole worked in the social justice nonprofit sector as the co-Director of the National Network of Grantmakers and served as Vice President of the board of the San Diego Foundation for Change.